 Ultimately if you have a tooth that’s causing problems and can’t be fixed, it may be best to have it extracted.

-After you’ve been approved for tooth extraction, we’ll clean your mouth and apply a local anesthetic to soft tissues around the affected area.
+After you’ve been approved for tooth extraction, we’ll apply a local anesthetic to soft tissues around the affected area.
 Once we’re sure you’re completely numb, your dentist will proceed with the extraction.

 If you’re undergoing a simple tooth extraction, your dentist will begin by loosening the tooth.
 Then, the tooth will be gently pulled from the socket.